-This site safety induction is compulsory for all maintenance contractors and new staff members.
+This site safety induction is compulsory for all contractors and new staff members.
 You must complete this induction before you first arrive at the Simtars Redbank facility.
 Please note that visitors are exempt from this induction, as they will be accompanied by a staff member whenever on site.

 Read through the information carefully to ensure you are aware of our policies and procedures.
 This will help minimise the risk of accidents and injuries onsite.

 At the end of the induction, please select the appropriate radio button to indicate the type of induction being submitted.
-Maintenance contractors will be required to upload a job-specific safe work method statement (SWMS) addressing all work being undertaken.
+All contractors will be required to upload a job-specific safe work method statement (SWMS) addressing all work being undertaken.
 This is a mandatory upload field and you will need to provide a SWMS or job safety analysis (JSA) before starting work.
 Accepted formats are MS Word or PDF.
-If you don't have a SWMS prepared already, you can use our SWMS template (DOCX, 91.5KB).
+If you don't have a SWMS prepared already, you can use our SWMS template (DOCX, 160.3KB).